jenkinsci/java-client-api/README.md

 The Jenkins API Client For Java has now moved under the umbrella of the Jenkins GitHub Organization.

-## What is the "Jenkins API Client for Java"
+## What is the "Jenkins API Client for Java"?

 This library is a just a piece of java code which uses the REST API of jenkins.
-This means you can trigger builds, extract informations about jobs or builds etc. from jenkins.
-The information you can extract will be represented in java objects which you can reuse for other purposes or integrate this library into other parts for a higher level of integration.
+This means you can trigger builds, extract informations about jobs or builds etc. The information you can extract will be represented in java objects which you can reuse for other purposes or integrate this library into other parts for a higher level of integration.

 ## Getting Started